 The name of the Company was changed to The Algoma Central and Hudson Bay Railway Company in 1901, Algoma Central Railway in 1965 and Algoma Central Corporation in 1990.

-The Company's registered head office is located at 421 Bay Street, Sault Ste.
-Marie, ON, P6A 5P6.
-The Corporation's executive offices are located at 63 Church Street, Suite 600, St. Catharines, ON, L2R 3C4.
+The Company's registered head office and executive offices are located at 63 Church Street, St. Catharines, ON, L2R 3C4.

 Intercorporate Relationships